 What’s considered an engaged session in Google Analytics 4?

-- the minimum engagement time threshold an analyst defined in Google Analytics 4 Data Stream settings
+- The minimum engagement time threshold set by the analyst in the Google Analytics 4 Data Stream settings.

-- the session has two pageviews (screenviews) or has at least one conversion.
+- The session has two pageviews (screenviews) or at least one conversion.

-- Click on “Configure Tag Settings” and click on show all
+- Click on “Configure Tag Settings” and then click on “Show All.”

-- Modify “Adjust timer for engaged sessions “ and save changes.
+- Modify “Adjust Timer for Engaged Sessions” and save your changes.

 So, in a nutshell, a session is considered engaged if a website or app user spends more than 10 seconds of engagement time on your website sent to Google Analytics 4 via “user_engagement_msec” event parameter or have at least two page views (screen views) or a user made at least one conversion.